 Let’s get into it.

-What is bounce lighting?
+What is bounce lighting in Film?

 Bounce lighting is a lighting technique that involves light from a light source being bounced off using fabric, a bounce board or walls onto a surface.
 This is used to diffuse the light, and by diffusing the light, it causes the light to spread over a much larger space evenly.